mt-support/tec-labs-extension-template/README.md

 #### Extension Template Variables

-By default, all of these variables will be replaced by the create method from the slack bot, but if you are creating your extension manually you will need to replace all the below.
+By default, all of these variables will be replaced by the create method from the slack bot, but if you are creating your extension manually you will need to find/replace on all of the below.

 * `__TRIBE_BASE__` - "The Events Calendar" or "Event Tickets"
 * `__TRIBE_NAME__` - Plugin Human-readable name, e.g. "Sample Extension"